 My daughter loves to read!
 Recently she discovered the Riley Mae series for girls by author Jill Osborne.
 She was so fascinated by the books that she kept asking questions about the books, the author and the stories.
 You can understand her excitement when the author Jill Osborne from faithgirlz sent her a message and agreed to an interview.
-Here is my daughter’s first author interview!

-My Daughter’s interview with Author Jill Osborne
+Interview with Author Jill Osborne

 I’m so glad to hear that you like to read!
 As you can tell, I like adventure.
 And God has allowed me to experience many real live adventures.
 But the cool thing about books is that you can also experience adventures through stories, and you can learn a lot about the world around you.
 So, keep reading!
 I will too.
 And I’ll keep writing.
 Right now, I’m beginning Riley Mae book 4.
 She’s finally going to go on a real vacation to Hawaii with her friends.
 But you know, not everything is going to go as planned….